shanedunne/the-bull-case/static/docs/TESTING.md

 - Checked profile titled as usernames profile
 - Checked Create First Article button shows if user has no articles
 - - Checked this button routes to Post Article page
-- Checked Edit fucntionality works and updates article on database
+- Checked Edit button routes to Edit page
 - Checked Delete fucntionality works and removes article from database

+### Edit Article
+- Checked article fields are populated and changes made are updated when update article is clicked

 ### Home
 - Checked that the call of action is set to register if user not logged in and Post Article if user already logged in